github/codeql/docs/language/ql-training-rst/java/data-flow-java.rst

 Example: SPARQL injection
 =========================

-We can write a simple query that finds string concatenations that occur in calls SPARQL query APIs.
+We can write a simple query that finds string concatenations that occur in calls to SPARQL query APIs.

 .. rst-class:: build